-Across five studies, using various food items, instrumental messages, and story frames, and measuring planned and actual consumption, we find consistent evidence that making food instrumental in achieving a goal, relative to presenting the food as yummy or with no message, decreases preschoolers' consumption (current and planned) by leading to lower taste ratings.
-When food is presented as instrumental, children con-
+Across five studies, using various food items, various instrumental messages and various story frames, and measuring planned and actual consumption, we find consistent evidence that making food instrumental in achieving a goal, relative to presenting the food as yummy or with no message, decreases preschoolers' consumption (current and planned) by leading to lower taste ratings.
+When food is presented as instrumental, children conclude it cannot be as tasty, and therefore they reduce consumption.